tommylees112/et_comparison/README.md

 - [-] Convert GLEAM ET from mm/day -> mm/month
 - [x] OR convert MODIS ET -> mm/day
 - [x] Copy the HOLAPS mask to other datasets
+- [] CLEAN the exploration code into more useful set of functions (too much copy+paste ...)